 Chevening Scholar powers to win in bench press championship

-Ukrainian Chevening Scholar and weight-lifter Bohdan Bon has been invited to train with the Great Britain team with the hope of being selected for a major international powerlifting championship.
+Ukrainian Chevening Scholar and weight-lifter Bohdan Bon has been selected to represent the Great Britain team at a major international powerlifting championship.

 Bohdan is from Kyiv, Ukraine and is currently studying an LLM in International Banking and Finance Law at the University of Leeds.

 The IPF championships will be held in May, and Chevening wishes Bohdan good luck as he balances his studies with his preparations for the tournament.